 Fiscal experts opine that the tax base is very narrow in India in the case of both direct and indirect taxes.
 A planning commission estimate shows that only one percent of working population comes under the preview of direct tax.
 In 2000 - 01, total income tax on the corporate income was only 2.6 percent GDP.
 Out of a population of more than 100 crores, around 10 million are coming under the Income tax belt.
-The indirect tax to GDP ratio is only 5.4 percent in till 1993-94.
+The indirect tax to GDP ratio is only 5.4 percent in 2003- 04.
+The service sector, though contributing the largest share in GDP was not subject to tax till 1993-94.